darelab2014/Dinopore/README.md

 	Output:
 	$(dirname $exptdir)/matrix_CNN/$agggrp.Agg.morefts.10bin.inML.txt

-**NOTE**: This script aggregates all files in matrix_CNN that were processed with the same group name (-g) and generates one file per group for downstream processing.
+**NOTE**: This script aggregates all files in matrix_CNN that were processed with the same user-defined group name (-g) and generates one file per group for downstream processing.

 ### **From step 5 onwards, there are 2 paths: training and testing.**